dystobic/writeups/2021/DeconstruCTF/Reject humanity return to libc/README.md

 ## Solution
 See [exploit](./exploit.py) for an automation of the exploit written in python.

-###### Disclaimer
-Not using some of `pwntools` functionality in the exploit like ELF loading & dynamically finding offsets or building ROP chains was intentionally.
-I explicitely wanted to do some manual work and preparation of the attack in order to consolidate my knowledge.

 After having access to the target system, there's a `disarm_dispencer.sh` script in the current working directory.
 Execute it and it prints out the flag.

 > dsc{r37URN_70_M0nk3}

+###### Disclaimer
+Not using some of `pwntools` functionality in the exploit like ELF loading & dynamically finding addresses and offsets or building ROP chains was intentional.
+I explicitely wanted to do some manual work and preparation of the attack in order to consolidate my knowledge.